AerospaceMark/MATPack/README.md

 usePackage 'package name'
 ```

 This enables you to organize your code in a way that is useful not only to you now, but also to your colleagues and future self.

 The idea of code packages is nothing new.
 In many programming languages, reusable code is bundled together into packages.
-Examples include [Python](https://www.python.org/), [Julia](https://julialang.org/), and [R](https://www.r-project.org/).
-These packages perform all kinds of tasks ranging from optimized linear algebra routines, to machine learning algorithms, to improved formatting for plots.
+Examples include [Python](https://www.python.org/), [Julia](https://julialang.org/), and [R](https://www.r-project.org/), where packages perform all kinds of tasks ranging from optimized linear algebra routines, to machine learning algorithms, to improved formatting for plots.
 MATLAB does not have a built-in way to have packages in the same sense as these other languages, and this is where MATPack comes into play.

 MATPack is designed to give you the benefits of bundling your useful code into packages that can be called in other files and functions.
 For example, if you've written a lot of generalized signal processing code, you could put it into a package and call it as